Merkoba/Harambe/README.md

 If it's a zip archive, a text file with its file names is created as the sample.

 There are various configurations for sample creation.

+---

+When the sample icon is clicked, it shows a popup window in the top right.

+It supports moving to prev or next samples using arrow buttons, or keyboard arrows.

+It has a title with the file name, which when clicked opens the post.